hollowaydon/wordle/README.md

     --wordfile / -w

-Filename for the file that contains all possible words, one per row. sow_pods_5.txt by default.
+Filename for the file that contains all possible words, one per row. sow_pods_5.txt by default. sowpods_4.txt contains all 4 letter words if you want to play on that instead.

 **Best first word options file**

     --first_dict_file / -f

-Filename for where to save/load the pickle file that contains the best first guess. first_guess.pickle by default.
+Filename for where to save/load the pickle file that contains the best first guess. first_guess.pickle by default. first_4.pickle is precomputed for sowpods_4.txt.

 **Best second word options file**

     --second_dict_file / -s

-Filename for where to save/load the pickle file that contains the best second guess, given that the first guess was the best first guess in first_dict_file. second_guess.pickle by default.
+Filename for where to save/load the pickle file that contains the best second guess, given that the first guess was the best first guess in first_dict_file. second_guess.pickle by default. second_4.pickle is precomputed for sowpods_4.txt.

 **Autoplay word list file**